DanMorriss/drf-highlights/README.md

 Possible features to implement that are not in the Moments walkthrough:

 - Link to another user in a highlight
-- Add a category/tag (#) to a highlight
+- Add a category to a highlight
 - Add a location to a highlight
 - A calendar view at the top of users profiles with links to the highlights
-- Notifications
-- Messages
+- Feedback form for users to send to admin

 ## About